-How to use the PE and sport premium - new Guidance published September 2016 from Dept of Education including details of reporting measures and new criteria as well as new swimming reporting.
+How to use the PE and sport premium - new Guidance published October 2017 from Dept of Education including details of reporting measures and new criteria as well as new swimming reporting.

 This means that you should use the premium to: